MazenSalama/EasyMatchy/README.md

 # EasyMatchy

 Text Mining using Match Words From Multiple Files : for Clinical Notes

 **Steps**

 **(1) Exploratory data analysis (EDA)**

+FYI: you can merege all notes in one file by unix command cat * > ClinicalNotes.txt

  Descriptive statistics of word counts